hobsonschallenge/cypresschallenge/README.md

 # cypresschallenge

-Install npm module:
+Install:
-npm install
+>npm install

-Running the Tests
+Running the Tests:
-npm run start
+>npm run start

-The test data failure log is present in the root as "faillog_<timestamp>.txt" file
+>The test data failure log is present in the root as "faillog_<timestamp>.txt" file